 HTTP/2 is a major revision to HTTP/1.1 that provides you with faster web performance by reducing response time.
 HTTP/2 maintains the familiar HTTP methods, status codes, and semantics of HTTP/1.1 to improve user experience.
 Although HTTP/2 is designed to work with HTTP and HTTPS, many client web browsers only support HTTP/2 over Transport Layer Security (TLS).

 HTTP/2 protocol support is available only for requests from clients to Front Door.
 The communication from Front Door to back ends in the back-end pool happens over HTTP/1.1.

 Multiplexing and concurrency

-Using HTTP 1.1, making multiple resource requests requires multiple TCP connections, and each connection has performance overhead associated with it.
+Using HTTP 1.1, making multiple resource requests requires multiple TCP connections, and each connection imposes its own performance cost.
 HTTP/2 allows multiple resources to be requested on a single TCP connection.

-By compressing the HTTP headers for served resources, time on the wire is reduced significantly.
+By compressing the HTTP headers for served resources, significantly less data is sent over the wire.